Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/generate-cs-api-from-actions.md

 using UnityEngine;
 using UnityEngine.InputSystem;

-// IGameplayActions is an interface generated from the "gameplay" action map.
+// IGameplayActions is an interface generated from the newly added "gameplay"
+// action map, triggered by the "Generate Interfaces" checkbox.
+Note that if
+// you change the default values for the action map, the name of the interface
+// will be different.

-// Your interface name will match the name you chose for your action map. public class MyPlayerScript : MonoBehaviour, IGameplayActions {
+public class MyPlayerScript : MonoBehaviour, IGameplayActions {
     // MyPlayerControls is the C# class that Unity generated.